 The Beatles began recording You Never Give Me Your Money on 6 May 1969.
 They laid down 36 takes of the song, which at this point ended abruptly immediately before the “One two three four five six seven” refrain.

-On 30 July, when The Beatles prepared a rough mix of the long medley, they tried various ways to merge You Never Give Me Your Money into Sun King.
-At this point they settled upon a long organ note.
-More vocals were also recorded.
+On that date The Beatles also prepared a rough mix of the long medley.
+They tried various ways to merge You Never Give Me Your Money into Sun King, and at this point settled upon a long organ note.